ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

    ```
    {: pre}

 1. Run the following script to secure the MySQL database.
+Choose the options that best fit your preferences or simply press the ENTER key to quickly steps through the setup.
    ```sh
    mysql_secure_installation
    ```
    {: pre}

-1. Additionally you can quickly create a PHP info page with the following command.
+1. Additionally, you can quickly create a PHP info page with the following command.
    ```sh
    echo "<?php phpinfo(); ?>" > /var/www/html/info.php
    ```